llnoor/PROJECT_LAMPh/README.md

 # Use

-Try to start `LAMPh.exe` (only for Windows) or compile the project for you system
+Try to start `bin/release/LAMPh.exe` (only for Windows) or compile the project for you system

 # Installation